Billie Bond MRSS SPS

 the art begins when I destroy it'

-An endless pursuit for equilibrium and compulsive enquiry of matter fuels my creativity, often using a material’s history or experience to lead an investigation.
+The Human form, in particular the portrait, and a compulsive enquiry of matter fuels my creativity, often using a material’s history or experience to lead a sculptural investigation.

-My work is concerned with identity and a personal obsession of revealing the concealed, exposing the discarded and the overlooked, repairing the broken – exploring ideas of duality.
+My work is concerned with identity and a personal obsession of revealing the concealed, exposing the discarded and the overlooked, repairing the broken and exploring ideas of duality.

 I try to translate an inner being through a disrupted surface, creating new and different visual conversations.

 Processes of destruction and repair investigate aspects of trauma and healing, rejuvenation and change.